NEIAAC/signeitory/README.md

 ## Usage 🚀

-The app is automatically built by a pipeline with every release, so we provide **direct download links** for most operating systems.
+- The app is automatically built by a pipeline with every release, so we provide **direct download links** for most operating systems.

 - ### Windows 🪟

   - [Use this link to start the download.](https://github.com/NEIAAC/signeitory/releases/latest/download/Windows.zip)

-  - Start the `main.exe` file **inside** the extracted folder by _double clicking_ on it, you can create a shortcut with any name you like for this file.
+  - Start the `exe` file **inside** the extracted folder by _double clicking_ on it, you can create a shortcut with any name you like for this file.

   - If you get a message from Windows with a warning that blocks the app from running, look for the **hidden** continue **button** and use it to **safely ignore** this warning.